Let’s start with one of the basic components: cotton.

 They have 211 colors in their line as of February 2008, 11 solid colors, 154 variegated colors, and 26 special holiday color combinations.
 Comes in 5 yard skeins with a tag.

-Crescent Colours is an Arizona company offers hand-dyed 100% cotton floss in over 180 colors.
+Classic Colorworks (formerly Crescent Colours) is an Arizona company offers hand-dyed 100% cotton floss in over 180 colors.
 They do not use a numbering system, but color names.
-When I fill an order of Crescent Colours, I usually get hungry because of such names as Blueberry Tart, Black Coffee, and Chocolate Cream Pie.
+When filling an order of Classic Colorworks you may get hungry because of such names as Blueberry Tart, Black Coffee, and Chocolate Cream Pie.
 They strive for dye lot consistency; however their hang tag warns they are not colorfast.
 The skeins are 5 yards.

 Simply Shaker, Sampler Threads from The Gentle Art